raganwald/raganwald.github.com/_posts/2013-04-02-explicit-versus-clever.md

 };
 {% endhighlight %}

-Is that better? *Yes* when you're learning about HOFs in JavaScript, but quite possibly *no* when you're encountering a similar pattern for the twelfth time in the same code base, each time written out slightly differently, and one of them has a bug because the person writing it out was on their fourteenth straight hour programming things like this explicitly.
+Is the second, most explicit form better? *Yes* when you're learning about HOFs in JavaScript, but quite possibly *no* when you're encountering a similar pattern for the twelfth time in the same code base, each time written out slightly differently, and one of them has a bug because the person writing it out was on their fourteenth straight hour programming things like this explicitly.

-This is one of the reasons that in addition to avoiding "clever" code, pragmatic programmers also avoid "repeating themselves."
-Jargon is one of the ways we avoid repeating ourselves in code.
+And of course, there's no point in having *inconsistent* jargon, or one-offs here and there in a code base.
+Jargon is only a win when it's used consistently.

 ### jargon is not clever, and it's also not abstraction